 Finding ways to integrate technology to actively increase engagement includes:

 - Allowing the use of devices for schoolwork

 - Using apps and social media to complete activities

 - Creating podcasts, digital videos, and other multimedia

 - Giving feedback

 Part of a teacher’s reflective process involves asking our students for feedback on their education.
-Student feedback can provide us with insight in to how well their needs are being met so it is important that they are all given the opportunity to express themselves in a way they feel comfortable.
+Student feedback can provide insight into how well we are meeting their needs, so we must allow them to express themselves in a way they feel comfortable.

 Encouraging opportunities for giving feedback can encompass a mix of: